ComputeCanada/magic_castle/README.md

 To get more details on the configuration of each host per arrangement, look at the [`puppet` folder in the `slurm_cloud` repo](https://git.computecanada.ca/magic_castle/slurm_cloud/tree/master/puppet).

-If the variable is left undefined, the default arrangement used is `base`.
+If the variable is left undefined, the arrangement will be `base`.

 Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.